Rhaphidophora Tetrasperma: Mini Monstera Care Guide and Tips

 Also, underwatering can cause the plants’ leaves to curl and droop.
 If their roots are left without water for a long time, it can cause their leaves to start drooping downwards.

 Common pests include thrips, aphids, mealybugs, and spider mites.
-Insecticide soaps and neem oil mixed with water can be used to control these pests.
+Organic insecticides can be used to control these pests in extreme cases, but remember that even organic insecticides should only ever be considered as a last resort.